-A kaftan or boubou is the most commonly worn traditional costume for women in Western Africa.
+A kaftan or boubou is the most commonly worn of all traditional dresses for women in Western Africa.
 It’s basically an ankle-length pullover robe.
 The kaftan originated in ancient Mesopotamian society and has several regional variations.
-For women in West Africa, the robes come in bright, stunning colors and captivating patterns, and they are usually paired with headscarves of a similar color.
-The loose-fitting fabric gives people a respite from the oppressive heat and gets full points on the comfort scale.
+For women in West Africa, the robes of their traditional dresses come in bright, stunning colors and captivating patterns, and they are usually paired with headscarves of a similar color.
+The loose-fitting fabric of their traditional dresses gives people a respite from the oppressive heat and gets full points on the comfort scale.
 Maybe this is why the kaftan has also been adopted into Western fashion!

 Credit: Andrea Moore

 The traditional dress of Armenia represents a culture that is as diverse as it is rich.
-The costumes have been influenced by migrants and invaders alike, along with a little inspiration from the Turkish, Persian and Mediterranean civilizations.
-The dress for women is loose and was traditionally made with wool until production of silk began in the country.
+These traditional dresses have been influenced by migrants and invaders alike, along with a little inspiration from the Turkish, Persian and Mediterranean civilizations.
+The traditional dresses for women are loose and were originally made with wool until production of silk began in the country.
 They are heavily embroidered and worn with ornate jewelry.
 Flamboyant headdresses, veils and shawls are also commonly worn.
-The dress is paired with knitted socks and traditional shoes called drekh, which are boat-shaped.
+The traditional dresses are paired with knitted socks and traditional shoes called drekh, which are boat-shaped.
 A beautiful costume that really takes your breath away!

 Credit: Karen Hovhannisyan

-This dazzling dress is the traditional clothing worn by Croats that reside in Croatia, Bosnia and Herzegovina, Serbia and small parts of Hungary, Romania and Montenegro.
+This dazzling dress is part of the traditional clothes worn by Croats that reside in Croatia, Bosnia and Herzegovina, Serbia and small parts of Hungary, Romania and Montenegro.
 It is considered the Croatian national costume.
-This costume is typically worn during special events like ethnic festivals, holidays, weddings and other celebrations.
+These traditional dresses are typically worn during special events like ethnic festivals, holidays, weddings and other celebrations.
 The basic attire is made up of a plain white blouse or dress.
 Now comes the interesting part.
-Every add-on to this dress has been influenced by other regional costumes and they vary drastically in style according to the geographical location of the wearers.
+Every add-on to this dress has been influenced by other regional traditional dresses and they vary drastically in style according to the geographical location of the wearers.
 There are four main styles: Dinaric, Coastal, Pannonian style of the north and that of the east.
 The usual add-ons are a decorative over-skirt and jacket, scarf, apron and shawl.
-The patterns are amazing!
+The patterns of these traditional dresses are amazing!
 Women are also usually adorned with jewelry and wear a headscarf.
 The men, on the other hand, wear loose slacks and white shirts, along with decorative jackets and a cap.
 The varied styles and mottled designs make this one of the most interesting costumes on the list!

 Credit: Barbara Weibel

-Dirndl is the traditional dress worn in southern Germany along with parts of Austria, Bavaria and Switzerland.
+Dirndl is the name of the traditional dresses of different countries in Europe.
+It is worn in southern Germany along with parts of Austria, Bavaria and Switzerland.
 The dress is gathered at the waist and falls below the knee, sometimes reaching the ankle.
 It’s the customary clothing of Alpine peasants and is absolutely gorgeous!
 It’s a conventionally simple dress that usually comes in plain colors, but now variations with exquisite and expensive designs also exist.
-The beauty of this dress is in its simplicity.
+The beauty of these traditional dresses is in their simplicity.
 Can’t you imagine wearing something as simple and pretty as this every day?
 I know I can!

 How can any list of beautiful traditional dresses be complete without a mention of the sari!
 Worn over an underskirt called a petticoat, the sari itself consists of cloth that can be anywhere between five to eight meters in length.
 It’s wrapped around the waist with the end draped over the shoulder.
 The dress is worn in parts of India, Bangladesh, Pakistan, Nepal and Sri Lanka.
 Saris are worn in different styles depending on the region and come in a variety of materials and designs.
-The dress is versatile and can be worn during formal functions as well as on a daily basis.
-It’s absolutely stunning!
+These traditional dresses are versatile and can be worn during formal functions as well as on a daily basis.
+They’re absolutely stunning!

 Credit: Leo Chuối